jacobwilliams/Fortran-Astrodynamics-Toolkit/README.md

 ## Overview

-The goal of the Fortran Astrodynamics Toolkit to produce a comprehensive library, written in modern Fortran (Fortran 2003/2008), of all the standard orbital mechanics algorithms.
+The goal of the Fortran Astrodynamics Toolkit is to produce a comprehensive library, written in modern Fortran (Fortran 2008+), of all the standard orbital mechanics algorithms.
 This is a work in progress.
 Currently-implemented and proposed capabilities include:

  * Lambert solvers
    - [x] Gooding